Ninetalesgh/dndcampaign/vault/dm/items.md

 *(adventuring gear, Common)*
 - **Weight**: -
 - **Price**: 5 gp
-- **Properties**: Perfume comes in a 4-ounce vial.
+- **Properties**: Perfume comes in a 120 milliliter vial.
 For 1 hour after applying Perfume to yourself, you have Advantage on Charisma (Persuasion) checks made to influence an Indifferent Humanoid within range 1 *(1.5m)* of yourself.
 *(Source: PHB'24, page227)*

 ### Pike